Tapout (song)

-"Tapout" is a song by American hip hop group Rich Gang featuring rappers Lil Wayne, Birdman, Mack Maine, Nicki Minaj and Future.
-The song was the first single off of the YMCMB compilation album, Rich Gang.
-The song is produced by Southside & TM88 and is co-produced by Detail.
-It also features uncredited vocals from its co-producer, Noel "Detail" Fisher.
-The song was premiered on March 12, 2013, and was available for digital download on March 19.
+"Tapout" is a song released by the American hip hop supergroup Rich Gang featuring fellow American rapper Future.
+The song features performances from group members Nicki Minaj, Lil Wayne, Birdman and Mack Maine.
+Produced by Southside & TM88 with co-production and uncredited vocals by Detail, the song is the lead single of the groups debut studio album, premiering on March 12, 2013 and becoming available for digital download on March 19.
 The song has since peaked at #44 on the Billboard Hot 100.

 Background

 Birdman confirmed the release of the song on March 12, 2013, and was released that day as planned.
 The song premiered on Hot 97 with Funkmaster Flex on March 12, 2013.
 It was officially released as a digital download on March 19, 2013.
 The song was available as a digital download in UK on March 24, and in France on March 25.
 On May 7, "Tapout" was released to rhythmic contemporary radio.